HATipsByLarry/LD2410-Zones/README.md

 Step 4: Repeat step 3 for zone 2 and zone 3.

-Step 5: Adjust the Radar max Move and Radar max Still distances to match the end of zone 3 or whereever you want the detection to end.
+Step 5: Adjust the Radar max Move and Radar max Still distances to match the end of zone 3 or where ever you want the detection to end.
 Keep in mind theat this measurement is in meters so again convert your measurements to meters.
 The max is 8 meters.

 Step 6: rapeat steps 1 through 5 for your other sensors.